SmarterApp/AP_TimsTool/README.md

 starting...

 validated..., submitting request to TIMS
-The results have been written to outputFile2.xml
+The results have been written to outputFile.xml

 complete
 $